facebookexperimental/resctl-demo/resctl-bench/doc/iocost-tune.md

 #### `isolated-bandwidth`

-This targets the maximum vrate which provides the lowest latency impact, clamped between the `isolation` and `bandwidth` solutions.
-This is the vrate below which the isolation quality doesn't improve.
+This targets the maximum vrate at which `rd-hashd`'s isolatable memory footprint is the biggest clamped between the `isolation` and `bandwidth` solutions.
+This is the vrate at which the biggest memory footprint can be isolated.

 #### `isolation`